IanBoyanZhang/CarND-Advanced-Lane-Lines/writeup.md

 We find HLS (Hue, Lightness, Saturation) has good performace in picking out lane line features under different light conditions, since lightness is extracted as independent feature channel.
 Combing color thresholding, saturation channel masking is good at picking out artificial marks such as lane lines.

+### Future work

+If time allowed, we would rafactor notebook code to more modulized, small python functions scripts to help perform further experiments.

 ## Video